maiziex/Aquila/README.md

 ##### --block_len_use, default = 100000 (100kb)

 ##### --chr_start, --chr_end: if you only want to assembly some chromosomes or only one chromosome.
-For example: use "--chr_start 1 --chr_end 5"  will assemble chromsomes 1 - 5.
+For example: use "--chr_start 1 --chr_end 5"  will assemble chromsomes 1,2,3,4,5.
 Use "--chr_start 2 --chr_end 2" will only assemlby chromosome 2.

-To use this option "--chr_start, --chr_end", it is recommended to run the below command first to save more time.
+To use the above option "--chr_start, --chr_end", it is recommended to run the below command first to save more time later.
 ```
-python XinMagic/XinMagic_sortbam.py --bam_file possorted_bam.bam --out_dir Results --num_threads 20
+python XinMagic/XinMagic_sortbam.py --bam_file possorted_bam.bam --out_dir Results_S12878 --num_threads 20
 ```

 ### Step 2:
 ```
-XinMagic/XinMagic_step2.py --out_dir Results --num_threads 30 --reference XinMagic/source/ref.fa
+XinMagic/XinMagic_step2.py --out_dir Results_S12878 --num_threads 30 --reference XinMagic/source/ref.fa
 ```
 #### *Required parameters
 #####  --reference: "XinMagic/source/ref.fa" is the reference fasta file you can download by "./install".